jczaplew/jczaplew.github.io/presentations/wlia-2017/text.md

 (Introduce yourself)
 _Slide_
+First, I'll give you a brief overview of geologic maps, then talk about some other efforts that have been made to create a multiscale geologic map, give you an overview of our database, the challenges associated with importing data, and the applications this sort of database enables.

+_Slide_
 Before we get started, I want to make sure we are all on the same page and explain geologic maps.
+Very simply, they are maps that show the ages and types of rocks in an area.
+They are used by researchers field work and putting their research in a greater geologic context, as well as by industry for fossil fuel extraction and mining.
+In all the maps you'll see today, they are colored by the age of the rock, with each color corresponding to one of the intervals from the international geologic time scale, but it is also common to see geologic maps colored by rock type.

 _Slide_
- I want to give you a quick idea of what a multiscale geologic map looks like.
+When talking about multiscale geologic maps, I'm specifically referring to the scale-appropriate blending of maps of different scales into a single product.
+We divide our map up into 4 scales - tiny, small, medium, and large.
+This is tiny, which is used for global views.

 _Slide_
+Small is used for continental scale maps, such as this map of North America

+_Slide_
+Medium is used for state or province level maps, and

+_Slide_
+Large is used for county or USGS quad level maps

+_Slide_
+I'd like to frame the motivation for the creation of this database around this question because in our age smartphones and immediate access to almost any information, it is surprisingly difficult to answer.
+So,

 Does anyone know what kind of rock we are currently standing on?
 How old is it?
 If I wanted to learn more about, where would I look?

 Until we began assembling Macrostrat's geologic map database, these were questions that were not easy to answer.
 For example, to answer those questions, you could go to the National Geologic Map Database, _Slide_ zoom in to the Wisconsin Dells, _Slide_ and see what maps are available.
 If you did that, you would be presented with this nice map of the Quaternary geology of southeastern Wisconsin from 1918. _Slide_ You'd then have to download the 21 megabyte tiff file, open it up, and try and discern the colors to figure out which formation you might be standing on.